damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 ## Checklist for New Hires

-Create issue for new hire in organization with following checklist:
+Create issue for new hire in organization with following checklist.
+This list looks strange in this handbook but this is to ensure you can copy paste it.
+When you paste it in an issue it will have checkboxes that you can click to complete.

 ```
 * [ ] Signed PIAA in Dropbox